 Translucent properties defined in this manner are assumed to be homogeneous and isotropic inside volume of the object.

-This implies that a translucent object is defined only by a base material group or a multi-properties group where the first index is a base material with displayproperties assigned to a translucentdisplayproperties, and that the same base material is the first index for all other materials assigned to this mesh.
-Alternatively, displayproperties can be assigned to a base material group or multi-properties group at the object level indicating translucentdisplayproperties for a simpler representation.
+This implies that a translucent object is defined only by a material group or a multi-properties group where the first index is a material with displayproperties assigned to a translucentdisplayproperties, and that the same material is the first index for all other materials assigned to this mesh.
+Alternatively, displayproperties can be assigned to a material group or multi-properties group at the object level indicating translucentdisplayproperties for a simpler representation.

 Translucent display properties MUST NOT be applied to <texture2dgroup> or <colorgroup> properties.
-A translucent effect is achieved by using a multi-properties group with a base material containing translucent display properties and blending the subsequent layers.
+A translucent effect is achieved by using a multi-properties group with a material containing translucent display properties and blending the subsequent layers.

 attenuation